mvirgo/Kidnapped-Vehicle-Project/README.md

 * Update Weights function - Association of landmarks to the transformed observation points
 * Update Weights function - Calculation of multi-variate Gaussian distribution

+## Current Status
+I am currently de-bugging the above functions, as only the very first observation of the first particle is ending up with a weight that can be used for re-sampling (everything else is zero).

 ### Upcoming Steps
 * Resample function (resample particles, replacing based on weights)
 * Optimizing algorithm (# of particles, other areas upcoming; attempt to improve accuracy and speed)